Ed O'Bannon

 Edward Charles O'Bannon Jr. (born August 14, 1972) is an American former professional basketball player in the National Basketball Association (NBA).
 He was a power forward for the UCLA Bruins on their 1995 NCAA championship team.
 He was selected by the New Jersey Nets with the ninth overall pick of the 1995 NBA draft.
 After two seasons in the NBA, he continued his professional career for another eight years, mainly playing in Europe.

 O'Bannon was the lead plaintiff in O'Bannon v.
 NCAA, an antitrust class action lawsuit against the National Collegiate Athletic Association which resulted in the discontinuation of NCAA video games.

 Early life

 O'Bannon grew up in South Los Angeles and attended Verbum Dei High School before graduating from Artesia High School.
 He averaged 24.6 points, 9.7 rebounds in his senior year at Artesia.
 He led the school to a 29–2 record that year, and they won the California Interscholastic Federation (CIF) Division II state championship.
-He was the most valuable player (MVP) at the Dapper Dan Classic, a high school All-Star game, and he was named a McDonald's High School All-American as well as honored by Basketball Times as its national high school player of the year.
+He was the most valuable player (MVP) at the Dapper Dan Classic, a high school All-Star game, and he was named a McDonald's High School All-American.
+He was also honored by Basketball Times as its national high school player of the year.